ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

-Perhaps the most important part of a prompt---especially for erotic writing---is the final section where what you have written is going to be continued by the AI or the player.
+Perhaps the most important part of a prompt---especially for erotic writing---is the final section where what you have written is going to be continued by the AI or the user.
 This final segment of a prompt and its construction is something you should pay very close attention to if you want your prompt to function correctly.
-What the tail end of your prompt can look like is limitless, but what it must include is a very clear path forward for the AI and the player.
+What the tail end of your prompt can look like is limitless, but what it must include is a very clear path forward for the AI and the user.

 Once again, erotic writing prompts hinge on situational action, so in most cases having the end of your prompt act a segue into a specific situation that draws upon the prompt's information is always a safe bet.
-What this segue is, and what the resulting situation looks like is once again almost limitless, but it should be one that forces the player to determine their next action with the details and setup of your prompt in mind.
+What this segue is, and what the resulting situation looks like is once again almost limitless, but it should be one that forces the user to determine their next action with the details and setup of your prompt in mind.

-Overwhelmingly, the erotic writing prompts that gain the most widespread appeal are ones that effective outline the start of some encounter, give the player context for what they're doing and who they're getting intimate with, and then clearly pose the path forward for that encounter.
+Overwhelmingly, the erotic writing prompts that gain the most widespread appeal are ones that effective outline the start of some encounter, give the user context for what they're doing and who they're getting intimate with, and then clearly pose the path forward for that encounter.

 The Remember Box {#ch:remember}
 ================